gravitational/teleport/rfd/0173-terraform-machine-id.md

 by:
 - the fact `bootstrap` is only usable on local laptop.
 It requires a valid `~/.tsh` profile and the ability to pass an MFA challenge (when MFA4A is enabled, which we are pushing everywhere and is Cloud's default).
-Intensive CI usage will use existing bot resources and the `onboarding` configuration.
+Intensive CI usage will use existing bot resources and the `joining` configuration.
 - the bootstrap resource expiry, by default 1 hour.

 Reusing the same resource (delete/re-create) proved to be very harmful when we did this in the Kubernetes operator.